rafalxczajkowski/restaurant-hexocean/README.md

 ## Description

-This is a simple React application built using Vite, react-hook-form, zod, picocss.
+This is a simple application built using React, TypeScript, Vite, react-hook-form, zod, picocss.
 It contains a form with 3 required inputs - 'name', 'preparation_time', 'type' and 4 optional inputs - 'no_of_slices', 'diameter', 'spiceness_scale', 'slices_of_bread'.

 ## Installation